Numerical surgery for mean curvature flow of surfaces: A numerical algorithm for mean curvature flow with surgery

 There are only minimal differences between the continuous and numerical approaches, compare Algorithm~\ref{alg:MCF with surgery} and \ref{alg:numerical MCF with surgery}.
 The main part of the numerical approach, Step (b), is described in detail in Section~\ref{section:surgery}

-\begin{remark} For other parametric methods, e.g.~\cite{Dziuk90}, such a verbatim translation would be far more problematic, since these methods for mean curvature flow directly compute geometric informations form the discrete surface.
-Therefore a numerical surgery for the numerical flows of these methods would possibly require to detect close points which are far along a geodesic.
+\begin{remark} For other parametric methods, e.g.~\cite{Dziuk90,BGN2008}, such a verbatim translation would be far more problematic, since these methods for mean curvature flow directly compute geometric informations form the discrete surface.
+Therefore a numerical surgery for the numerical flows of these methods would need to detect singularities.
+A possibility is to detect close points which are far along a geodesic (e.g., see below).
+Or by computing the missing geometric information directly from $\Ga_h$, similarly to Step (d) in Algorithm~\ref{alg:numerical surgery}.
+In either cases, contrary to the method \eqref{eq:BDF} from \cite{MCF}, the question of accuracy (i.e.~error estimates), for both the numerical method and the geometric computations, remains an open issue.

 As mentioned in the introduction, for curves evolving under forced curve shortening flow, a background grid based approach was proposed in \cite{BMPU_2012,MikulaUrban_2012}, and further explored and extended for a network of curves in \cite{BG_1}, and \cite{BG_4} extended this approach to surfaces in three-dimensions.
 Note that this background grid method can also handle coalescence, and triple-junctions.